 1. Trini Doubles

-These melt in your mouth Trinidadian favourites are not only cheap and tasty, they’re healthy too!
+These melt in your mouth Trinidadian favorites are not only cheap and tasty, but they’re also healthy too!

 2. Baxter’s Road

 Just on the outskirts of Bridgetown, you’ll find the infamous Baxter’s Road.

 Baxter’s Road is known island-wide for its selection of food stalls and bars lining the street, all offering a variety of food at reasonable prices.